← Crowd & Courage

 Support communications3 yearsDispute resolution

-After the applicable retention period, data is deleted or anonymized.
-Anonymized data may be retained indefinitely for aggregate analysis (for example, understanding hit/miss rates by vertical).
+After the applicable retention period, data is deleted or de-identified.
+De-identified data may be retained indefinitely for aggregate analysis (for example, understanding hit/miss rates by category as part of the Courage Index).

 06 — Your Rights